hmerk/semanticHomeMenu/README.md

 It is also possible to use the second level widgets standalone or to extend the project with further widgets your own, some innspiration will be given later.

 # History
-A openHAB 4 specific version became necessary because we identified some strong performance issues in "main_widget" due to the heavy usage of the oh-repeater componente, which are used to gather all semantic information needed to reduce configuration commplexitiy.
+An openHAB 4 specific version became necessary because we identified some strong performance issues in "main_widget" due to the heavy usage of the oh-repeater component, which is used to gather all semantic information needed to reduce configuration commplexity.

 # Structure
 The top level widget will show you three diferent part (blocks):